akshar-bezgoan/akshar-bezgoan/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Akshar Bezgoan
 ======================================================================================================================================

-Aspiring Software Engineer
+Aspiring Computer Scientist
 --------------------------

-At the age of 10, my father introduced me to the world of computers, sparking a passion for technology that has grown ever since.
-This early exposure has driven me to pursue a future in computer science, with the aim of studying at a leading university in the field.
+At the age of 10, my father introduced me to python and raspberry pi.
+This motivated me to study computer science, with the aim of studying at a leading university in the field.
 Currently, I am in Year 11, preparing to complete my GCSEs in May 2025.
 I plan to continue my academic journey by taking A-levels in Maths, Further Maths, Physics, and Computer Science—subjects that will provide a solid foundation for my aspirations.
 I am familiar with Python, however I am eager to delve deeper into programming and expand my understanding of the broader landscape of computer science.

 * 🌍  I'm based in Essex
 * ✉️  You can contact me at [aksharbezgoan@gmail.com](mailto:aksharbezgoan@gmail.com)